 Charles spent a few years starting in the late 1940s performing around the country with his group the McSon Trio.
 The group made their first recordings in 1948-49.
 Charles was eventually signed to Swingtime Records, and later Atlantic Records where he had his first great commercial success.
 Songs like “I’ve Got a Woman” (1954) provided Charles with radio play and wide exposure, and he quickly became one of the best known names in Soul.
 By 1959, Charles’ reached a new commercial high point with the single, “What’d I Say?” which became a top 10 hit on the pop charts.
 “I’ve Got a Woman” and “What’d I Say?” are examined in more detail below in Listening Examples 9.1.

 In 1962, Charles released his groundbreaking album Modern Sounds in Country and Western Music where he integrated the sounds of soul and blues with country and folk music in a revolutionary way.
 He blends the song forms and melodies of country and folk with stylistic norms from soul such as embellished vocal melodies and uneven beat subdivisions from blues.

-Otis Redding – (1941–1967) The biggest selling singer at Stax records whose emotional vocal style was a mixture of the aggressiveness of Little Richards and the gospel style of Sam Cooke.
+Otis Redding (1941–1967) was the biggest selling singer at Stax records whose emotional vocal style was a mixture of the rock aggressiveness of Little Richards and the smoother gospel style of Sam Cooke.
 He was also a hit songwriter, writing many of his own songs including “Respect”, the song that became best known in the version recorded by Aretha Franklin.
 Redding used gospel techniques like melismas that built tension, and put on energetic live performances as evidenced by the album Live in Europe from 1967 which includes a high-energy version of his hit “Can’t Turn You Loose” (1965) and an intense, soul-infused cover version of “Satisfaction” by The Rolling Stones.
 He died in a plane crash in 1967, only 3 days after recording what would become his biggest hit, “(Sittin’ on) The Dock of the Bay”, co-written with Steve Cropper.
 More on that song in Listening Examples 9.1 below.